aadilmallick/my-notes-docusaurus/docs/css-recipes/00-basic-CSS.md

 #### has, is, not

-- The `:has` pseudoselector lets you style parent elements based on some state of a child element.
+- The `:has` pseudoselector lets you style parent elements based on some state of a child element. selects an element if it has any of the specified selectors as its children.
+It’s useful because it styles the selected element, not its children.
 - The `:not` pseudoselector basically does the opposite of the selection

-These advanced CSS psuedoselectors are functions that take in multiple selectors.

-- `:is()` : selects an element if it matches any of the selectors inside the parenthesis
+- The `:is()` : selects an element if it matches any of the selectors inside the parenthesis
-- `:has()` : selects an element if it has any of the specified selectors as its children.
-It’s useful because it styles the selected element, not its children.

 ```css
 /* If .container has an h2 descendant */